-- Show patients a list of all active app authorizations in the portal - Include the ability for the patient to revoke any app authorization - Show patients a list of which apps have accessed their data via the API (including relevant details) - O Working with the appropriate authorities, ONC should provide guidance to the EHR API developer regarding the information that should be logged to detail the disclosure by the API to the app, in terms of the "of what" information relevant to both the Accounting of Disclosures and the audit that may be used to meet requirements of the HIPAA Security Rule. - We recommend that ONC review the Task Force's recommendations for patient authorization requirements above in Topic 5: Patient Authorization to ensure CHIT audit capabilities sufficiently support an artifact that represents such patient authorization. - The patient should be informed of the process which he/she needs to follow in order to flag any of the displayed disclosures as potentially inappropriate, which then could trigger an investigation by the provider. - O The patient flagging process should be supported electronically through the portal and not require any manual processes (such as faxing a signed complaint). - 7.b We recommend ONC coordinate with the relevant HHS agencies to publish patient-facing guidance that explains to patients what their rights are when the app developer is not covered under HIPAA as a Business Associate (and therefore not required to provide an accounting of disclosures). - 7.c While apps are not covered under ONC's certification program for health IT and we are not suggesting that they should be, we do recommend ONC should provide guidance regarding voluntary best practices of audit capture and accountings for disclosures to developers offering apps that are intended to interact with CHIT. - 7.d We recommend ONC coordinate with the appropriate authorities, including states, to provide an easy-to-use educational resource that details for all API ecosystem actors (patients, providers, app developers, and EHR API developers) the rules and responsibilities specific to breach notifications across all enforcement mechanisms (e.g., OCR, FTC).
-All relevant parties, including patients and consumers, should be included in the deliberations during the development of enforcement mechanisms.
+- Include the ability for the patient to revoke any app authorization - Show patients a list of which apps have accessed their data via the API (including relevant details) - Working with the appropriate authorities, ONC should provide guidance to the EHR API developer regarding the information that should be logged to detail the disclosure by the API to the app, in terms of the "of what" information relevant to both the Accounting of Disclosures and the audit that may be used to meet requirements of the HIPAA Security Rule. - We recommend that ONC review the Task Force's recommendations for patient authorization requirements in Topic 5: Patient Authorization to ensure CHIT audit capabilities sufficiently support an artifact that represents such patient authorization. - The patient should be informed of the process which he/she needs to follow in order to flag any of the displayed disclosures as potentially inappropriate, which then could trigger an investigation by the provider. - The patient flagging process should be supported electronically through the portal and not require any manual processes (such as faxing a signed complaint). - 7.b We recommend ONC coordinate with the relevant HHS agencies to publish patient-facing guidance that explains to patients what their rights are when the app developer is not covered under HIPAA as a Business Associate (and therefore not required to provide an accounting of disclosures). - 7.c While apps are not covered under ONC's certification program for health IT and we are not suggesting that they should be, we do recommend ONC should provide guidance regarding voluntary best practices of audit capture and accountings for disclosures to developers offering apps that are intended to interact with CHIT. - 7.d We recommend ONC coordinate with the appropriate authorities, including states, to provide an easy-to-use educational resource that details for all API ecosystem actors (patients, providers, app developers and EHR API developers) the rules and responsibilities specific to breach notifications across all enforcement mechanisms (e.g., HIPAA, FTC).